marktjones1/Imperial_College_Capstone/README.md

 - **Transformation:** function outputs were transformed to improve the surrogate fit.
 Transformations varied by round and function — standardisation, log, and Yeo–Johnson power transform.
 - **Gaussian Process:** the kernels and lengthscale parameterisations varied by round and function (ARD Matérn and RBF kernels with a learnable noise term).
-- **Acquisition function:** primarily UCB, initially with high β (2.5) reducing gradually across rounds to shift from exploration to exploitation.
+- **Acquisition function:** primarily UCB, initially with high β (2.5) reducing gradually across rounds to 1 to shift from exploration to exploitation.
+- **Multi-kernel selection:** for some functions, several kernels (Matérn-1.5, Matérn-2.5, RBF) were fitted and combined via Thompson sampling, hedging against the wrong smoothness assumption.
 - **SVM filter:** an SVM classifier identifying high-value regions was added as a filter on the search space.

 Functions 1 and 8 use bespoke processes: